 The legal basis for the reimbursement categories is the Royal Decree of 21 December 2001.
 A reimbursement category is attributed to each reimbursed pharmaceutical and indicates to what extent the obligatory insurance is to reimburse the cost.
 This classification is not linked to price.
-The assignment of pharmaceuticals to these reimbursement categories (A, B, C, Cs or Cx) is carried out by the Minister of Social Affairs, based on proposal by the Reimbursement Committee (CTG).
+The assignment of pharmaceuticals to these reimbursement categories (A, B, C, Cs or Cx) is carried out by the Minister of Social Affairs, based on a proposal by the Reimbursement Committee (CTG).
 Pharmaceuticals in the categories A, B and C are considered as "necessary" pharmaceuticals and they are classified according to their specific medical and therapeutic importance.

 The reference price system was introduced by the Minister of Social Affairs on 1 June 2001 by means of the Royal Decree of 22 May 2001.
-Reference pricing is only applied on (off-patent) pharmaceuticals with generic alternatives (same active component).
+The Reference price system is only applied for (off-patent) pharmaceuticals with generic alternatives (same active component).
 An original pharmaceutical enters the reference price system if a (cheaper) generic of the reimbursed pharmaceutical is available which contains the same active component(s) (same Anatomic Therapeutic Chemical (ATC) classification ATC 5).
-When an original pharmaceutical enters the reference price system is diminished by 30% (of the ex-factory price), while its applied pharmacy retail price (PRP) remains the same.
+When an original pharmaceutical enters the reference price system, its reimbursement basis is diminished by 30% (of the ex-factory price), while its applied pharmacy retail price (PRP) remains the same.
 This means that a new reimbursement basis is determined for each individual (new) reference pharmaceutical.
+The system has been extended on 1 July 2005 by only taking into account the active component (Anatomic Therapeutic Chemical (ATC) classification ATC 5) of the generic alternative.